Vegz78/UpdateMoonlightGamesList/README.md

 Pardon any bugs, as I'm still noob in bash scripts.

+Feel free to copy, modify and use as you want.
+The script does what it's supposed to on my home system and won't be supported, updated or actively maintained.

 # Features
 - Automatically update the RetroPie Moonlight games list with the contents of the Moonlight list command to the desired game stream server.
 - Can be run directly from the RetroPie Moonlight/Steam games list.